Point of Sale Software

 Let’s look at it in detail:

-What we are looking for is items with low stock on hand figures, decent sales, and reasonable ROI% figures, ROI% is the return on investment, it is one of the best ways to determine how valuable your stock items are to your business.
-It is calculated by the (unit sold) x (Profit)/ (Average stock cost) and you need about 3.2 in industry, but as you can see here, there are many items above and below it.
+What we are looking for are items with low on-hand figures, decent sales, and reasonable ROI%.
+ROI% is the return on investment; it is one of the best ways to determine the value of your stock items to your business.
+It is calculated as (unit sold) x (Profit) / (Average stock cost), and the industry average is about 3.2, but as you can see here, there are many items above and below it.

 Now it is up to you